 This is the best paleo waffles recipe.
 These waffles are so easy to make and are ready in only 20 minutes!
 Crisp on the outside and soft and fluffy on the inside they have the best texture.
 Made with almond flour, tapioca flour and coconut flour they are grain free, gluten free and dairy free.

-- They have the perfect texture!
+- These paleo waffles have the perfect texture!
 Crisp on the outside and soft and fluffy on the inside, just like waffles should be!

-- Even though they are made from scratch these waffles are easy to make and come together in just a few minutes!
+- Even though they are made from scratch these waffles are easy to make in one bowl and come together in just a few minutes!

 - They freeze really well so make a double batch and save half for later.
 Meaning they are perfect for meal prep.

 - They are so versatile.
 You can top them with almost anything: maple syrup, berries, bananas, chocolate chips... whatever you feel like!